 Part IV of the Trustee Act, the Territory’s statutory regime relating to the replacement of trustees, was overhauled in 1993 to remove outdated requirements based on England’s Trustee Act 1925 to the effect that there had to be two individuals or a trust corporation in office in order to give a valid discharge to an outgoing trustee.
 These reforms made it a lot easier for licensed BVI trustees act as sole trustees of BVI trusts and by no means all but the vast majority of BVI trusts have as their trustees a licensed BVI trust company acting as sole trustee.

 An argument had been raised to the effect that section 40 of the Act (which provides for the retirement of a trustee without a new appointment) only applied if more than one co-trustee remained in office following the retirement of one of the trustees in circumstances in which it was not being replaced.
-Although it was thought this argument would probably not have succeeded, section 40 is to be amended to make it absolutely clear that there need only be one continuing trustee in office following the co-trustee’s retirement.
+Although it was thought this argument would probably not have succeeded, section 40 has been amended to make it absolutely clear that there need only be one continuing trustee in office following the co-trustee’s retirement.

-The above amendments are to be made following detailed recommendations from the Trust and Succession Law Review Committee of the BVI Branch of the Society of Trust and Estate Practitioners (STEP).
+The above amendments were made following detailed recommendations from the Trust and Succession Law Review Committee of the BVI Branch of the Society of Trust and Estate Practitioners (STEP).
 The Committee is chaired by O’Neal Webster Partner Chris McKenzie and was formerly chaired by O’Neal Webster Managing Partner Vanessa King who still serves on the Committee.
 Vanessa is also chair of the BVI Branch of STEP and was recently elected as chair of STEP’s Caribbean and Latin America Region.